lrthomps/lrthomps.github.io/timeline.md

             <img src="assets/images/timeline/mit.svg" />
         </div>
         <div class="desc">
             Postdoc with Patrick Lee looking for quantum spin glass signatures.
 This work involved some tricky numerics to theoretically support measured experimenal signatures in a candidate quantum spin glass.
-I lost my taste for physics despite the incredible group
+MIT was such an incredible place with hallways full of students studying or even dancing at random.
+I taught at the winter school run by MITOC: ice climbing (that I was new to!), winter hiking and camping (in a quinzhee rather the snow caves I was more used to in the BC mountains); then lead climbing in the summer.
         </div>
     </div>
     <div class="entry row">